Learning Multiple Languages at Once: Is It a Good Idea?

 You have to create habits in the brain, and to create these habits, the greater the intensity of the exposure, of the workout, the sooner you’re going to get a real good control of that language.
 Even for relatively similar languages like Spanish and Portuguese this is so, not to mention for difficult languages or languages that are quite different from each other, like Russian and German.

-Eventually, to be good at a language you have to speak a lot.
+Eventually, to be good at a language you have to speak a lot but first you have to enable your brain to get used to the language.
+This takes time and happens naturally with enough exposure.
 You build up your vocabulary and familiarity with the language through a lot of intensive listening and reading.
 Grammar shouldn’t be the main concern, although, you can and probably should refer to it from time to time because it helps you notice things.
+Mostly I trust that my concentrated exposure to the new language will enable me to accumulate vocabulary, improve my comprehension, and eventually be able to speak.

 Take my experience with Czech for example.
-I studied for about a year an hour or so a day with the intention of eventually visiting the Czech Republic.
+I studied for about a year, an hour or so a day, with the intention of eventually visiting the Czech Republic.
 This was my goal.
-So after a year of listening and reading, I was finally able to spend five days in Prague.
-I arranged to meet Czech speakers so that I was speaking seven-eight hours of Czech a day.
+So after a year of listening and reading, and a certain amount of online discussion with a tutor, I was finally able to spend five days in Prague.
+I arranged ahead of time to meet Czech speaking tutors, and LingQ members, so that I would be assured speaking seven-eight hours of Czech a day.
 My passive knowledge of the language was activated and I was very happy with what I had achieved.
+Had I simply arrived in Prague unprepared, in the hope of finding people to talk to, my experience would have been limited to the occasional random encounter in the language.

 Then I had to go on a business trip to Romania.
 I spent two months working on Romanian and I got up to a level where I could kind of communicate and talk about a variety of subjects and understand newscasts and so forth.
 Bear in mind that Romanian is 70% similar in vocabulary to Italian.